ajv-validator/ajv/README.md

-# ajv - Another JSON schema Validator
+# ajv - Another JSON Schema Validator

-One of the fastest JSON schema validators.
+One of the fastest JSON Schema validators.
 It uses [doT templates](https://github.com/olado/doT) to generate super-fast validating functions.

-## JSON-schema standard
+## JSON Schema standard

-ajv implements full JSON-schema draft 4 standard:
+ajv implements full [JSON Schema draft 4](http://json-schema.org/) standard:

 - all validation keywords
 - full support of remote refs (remote schemas have to be pre-loaded)
 - correct string lengths for strings with unicode pairs (can be turned off)
-- formats defined by JSON-schema (can be turned off)
+- formats defined by JSON Schema draft 4 standard (can be turned off)

 ajv passes all the tests from [JSON Schema Test Suite](https://github.com/json-schema/JSON-Schema-Test-Suite) (apart from the one that requires that `1.0` is not an integer).